sleepyfox/elections/README.md

 You goal will be to avoid potential fraud, while adding the following features:

-- Nullify the vote of an elector in outside their district;
+- Nullify the vote of an elector outside their electoral district;
 - Invalidate duplicate votes.

 ## Uses